sdbip/EventStore/README.md

 ## Events

 DDD teaches us to focus on how the business processes *change* the state rather than just what the state is at any given time.
-By focusing on how the changes, and the reason for the changes, we can better understand how our domain works.
+By focusing on how and why the state changes we can better understand how our domain works.

-This library employs event sourcing, which means that we define the state of an entity by listing the changes that has happened to it since it was first added to the system/application.
+This library employs event sourcing, which means that we define the state of an entity by listing all the changes in order that have been made to it since it was first added to the system/application.
 These changes are commonly referred to as `Event`s.
-Events specify the details of how the state changed, which user caused it and at what time the change occurred.
+Events specify the conceptual meaning of each change and lists its specific details.
+It also includes which user caused the change and at what time the `Event` was published.

 By storing all events in a way that persists their chronology, the current state of the entire system is well defined.
 In functional programming terms the state of each `Entity` can be implemented as a simple `fold()` operation.
 The state of the complete system being the aggregated state of all entities is then the `fold()` operation mapped over the list of lists that is the events of all entities.